kgilpin/opentips-vscode/README.md

 ### Auto-suggestion

-As you code, OpenTips looks at the current Git diff of the project and provides tips based on the code you are writing.
+As you code, OpenTips looks at your work-in-progress and provides tips based on the code you are writing.
 Tips are displayed in a dedicated panel in the editor, and they are also highlighted within the code itself.

+Specifically, OpenTips looks at the differences between your working branch and the main branch (which should be named `main`, `master`, or `develop`).
+Therefore, your project must be using Git in order to use OpenTips.

 ### Auto-hiding